iOS 17 update Draining Your iPhone Battery Life? Lets fix the problem!

 Reduce the Number of Widgets in the Home Screen

-Do widgets play any role in battery draining issue problems?
+Do widgets play any role in iphone battery draining very fast?
 Yes, Widgets may drain your battery depending upon the number of wages you set on the home screen as well as in today’s View.

 Widgets allow you to quickly view information in the Today View or on your Home screen, such as the weather, your calendar events for the day, activity progress, and much more.